Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 This tutorial builds on the previous one, but you can start here by loading this file, LedOnOff.json, into pfodWeb designer.

-LedOff and edit it to have a white text, Turn Led Off, on a black rectangle and save that drawing as well.
+Go back to the control panel and make another copy called LedOff and edit it to have a White text, Turn Led Off, on a Black rectangle.

 Use Index

-This is because indexed items are layered (drawn) in order of their numeric index which is assigned by pfodParser in the order the item is processed for sending to pfodApp/pfodWeb.
+This is because indexed items are layered (drawn) in order of their numeric index which is assigned by pfodParser in the order the item is processed for sending to pfodApp / pfodWeb.
 Higher indices go on top.

 The rectangle needs to be indexed so it has a reference for updating when 'touched'.
 If you un-index the label or move it above the rectangle, it will be completely covered and will not be visible.

-The index name under Use Index is the name of the code variable that holds the numeric index.
-Changing that name has no effect on the index assigned.
+Use Index is the name of the code variable that holds the numeric index.
+Changing that name has no effect on the actual numeric index assigned.

 Inserting Drawings in the Main Drawing